 News from the Delaware Department of Natural Resources and Environmental Control

 DOVER (Jan.
-16, 2015) – To achieve public compliance through education and enforcement actions that help conserve Delaware’s fish and wildlife resources and ensure safe boating and public safety, DNREC Natural Resources Police, Division of Fish and Wildlife Enforcement Agents between July 1-7 made 3,292 contacts with anglers, boaters and the general public, including 73 vessel boardings for boating safety and fishing regulation compliance checks.
-Agents responded to 89 complaints and issued 96 citations.
+16, 2015) – To achieve public compliance through education and enforcement actions that help conserve Delaware’s fish and wildlife resources and ensure safe boating and public safety, DNREC Division of Fish & Wildlife Enforcement Natural Resources Police officers between Jan.
+5-11 made 716 contacts with anglers, hunters, boaters and the general public, including 73 vessel boardings for boating safety and fishing regulation compliance checks.
+Agents issued 18 citations.

 DOVER (Jan.
 15, 2015) – The end-of-January deadline draws near for submitting your great photos of a Delaware hunter in action to the Division of Fish & Wildlife’s 2014 Delaware Hunting Photo Contest.
 The winning photo will be featured on the cover or inside of the 2015-2016 Delaware Hunting and Trapping Guide to be published this summer.

 DOVER (Jan.
 14, 2015) – DNREC’s Division of Fish & Wildlife is pleased to announce publication of its annual calendar, with each month for 2015 featuring a past Delaware Waterfowl or Trout Stamp winner from 1980-2012.